lukanin12/Minecraft-server-launch/README.md

 - Public repositories get 16 GB of memory for GitHub Actions, while private repositories only get 8 GB.
 - The setup supports both public and private repositories.
 For private repositories, additional configuration might be required to handle server data.
+- This project does **NOT** necessarily need cloudflare or a domain to host a server on github, view [playit-only](https://github.com/Briiqn/Actions-Server/tree/playit-only) for more details, forks may have to make small modifications to make it work.
 ## Demos

 - **BungeeCord**: githubservers.org  or 147.185.221.21:57738